 Statistics show that the average commuter may be detained in traffic for 64 to 65 hours a year.

-And not only on the ground either.
+And not only on the ground, either.
 In Belgium, all flights must travel via Brussels Airport.
-Similar to this, 80% of marine trade in Belgium is handled by Antwerp and Bruges.
+Similarly, around 80% of marine trade in Belgium is handled by Antwerp and Bruges.

 Statistics show that Antwerp transports more than 200 million tonnes of freight annually.
-Think about all the Belgium Facts that are packed.
+Think about all the facts that are packed.

-Fries, or French fries as we know them today, were first produced in Belgium and are one of the country’s best-known Belgium Facts.
+Fries, or French fries as we know them today, were first produced in Belgium and are one of the country’s best-known facts.
 It began with the Napoleonic army’s defeat at the Battle of Waterloo.

-Fries are consumed by a large number of people worldwide, but the Belgian variety is distinct from, say, French fries.
+Fries are consumed by many people worldwide, but the Belgian variety is distinct from, say, French fries.
 Unless they are served with steak, they are often cooked twice.

 Mussels are another dish that’s popular in Belgium.
 Typically, they are accompanied by fries, mayonnaise, white wine, celery sticks, and a glass of lemon juice.